 Continue reading to learn more about mouse pads!

-What is a mouse pad?
+What is a Mouse Pad?

 A mouse pad is an item that provides a flat surface for a person to move an external computer mouse on.
 It is typically designed with either an entirely flat surface or a partially flat surface with a raised part to support one’s hand or wrist.
 Its purpose is to enhance ergonomics for the user; this is because an external mouse may not work optimally across certain surfaces, such as polished wood or glass.

-When was the mouse pad invented?
+When was It invented?

 The need for a mouse pad only arose thanks to the computer mouse, which was invented by a World War II veteran named Douglas C. Engelbart in the 1960’s.
 The mouse pad itself was invented around eight years later, by Jack Kelley.
 The two inventors were actually acquainted as they were co-workers at a furniture company named Herman Miller.

-That is until around 2004 when Logitech manufactured a laser computer mouse which removed the need for a mouse pad as its MX1000 mouse model managed to work across any kind of surface.
+That is until around 2004 when Logitech manufactured a laser computer mouse which removed the need for a pad as its MX1000 mouse model managed to work across any kind of surface.

-Regardless, mouse pads are still around today and still sought by consumers.
+Regardless, mousepads are still around today and still sought by consumers.

-How do they support a computer mouse?
+How do they support a Computer Mouse?

-The main support is provided from the mouse pad’s surface, which is often made to be slightly coarse to be optimal for mouse sensors and lets the computer mouse roll, instead of slide, over it, thus ensuring smooth cursor movement.
+The main support is provided from the mouse pad’s surface, which is often made to be slightly coarse to be optimal for mouse sensors and lets the computer wireless mouse roll, instead of slide, over it, thus ensuring smooth cursor movement.

-What are mouse pads made of?
+What are Mouse Pads made of?

-The materials used to make a functional mouse pad nowadays can be so easily obtained that you can even make one yourself.
+The materials used to make a functional mouse mat nowadays can be so easily obtained that you can even make one yourself.
 One good material is cork, which can be decorated with material such as fabric, vinyl or wool felt.

-What types of mouse pads are there?
+What types of Mouse Pads are there?

 There are mainly three kinds:

-What makes these mouse pads textured is the material they are made of, such as plastic, silicone rubber, foam, metal, or cork, and the materials that go on its top and bottom, such as micro-woven cloth, vinyl or rubber.
+What makes these mouse pads textured is the material they are made of, such as plastic, silicone rubber, foam, metal, or cork, and the materials that go on its top and bottom, such as micro-woven cloth, vinyl, or rubber.

-What is the best kind of mouse pad to buy?
+What is the Best Kind to buy?